davidhalter/davidhalter.github.com/_music/2013/2/5/passenger_manchester.rst

     So Manchester take me I'm yours...

-    Well Manchester me and you we're aging...

-    So Manchester take me I'm yours...

     Oh Manchester take me I'll never stop asking though your answer is silent it is honest and lasting.
     There's a beauty that's here